Kings Park, New York

 Transportation

-Kings Park offers convenient access to both local and regional destinations.
+Kings Park offers practical access to both local destinations and the wider Long Island region.

 Long Island Rail Road (LIRR) – Kings Park Station